jhbertra/signing/README.md

       ----
       C:\Users\Jamie
       ```
-      The working directory is the directory the terminal is currently
+      The working directory is the directory PowerShell is currently
       "inside".
 You can change to a different working directory using the `Set-Location`
       command.
 For our purposes, we will remain in the default `~` (home) directory.
 3. Create the directory.
 The command `New-Item` is used to make a directory.
 In